-Before investing in a region’s vital ecosystems, CEPF involves anywhere from 100 to 500 of the hotspot's experts and stakeholders — botanists, zoologists, local organizations, local government officials and sustainable development specialists among them.
+Before investing in a region’s vital ecosystems, CEPF involves anywhere from 100 to 500 of the hotspot's experts and stakeholders — including botanists, zoologists, local organizations, local government officials and sustainable development specialists.
 These stakeholders are interviewed, consulted and brought together to discuss conservation in the region.
 With the information they provide, an “ecosystem profile” is developed.
 The profile provides a clear picture of the current state of the hotspot and the best way forward for protecting its vulnerable biodiversity — while improving the livelihoods and well-being of local communities.
 The profiling process also provides a foundation for collaboration among NGOs, researchers and government, and offers other donors a roadmap for investing in the most urgent conservation priorities and complementing ongoing efforts.

 Health and livelihoods in the Sekong River Basin in Laos are threatened by increased demand for fish, forest products and electricity.
 With support from CEPF and the World Wide Fund for Nature (WWF), Laos communities are co-managing fisheries and protecting the freshwater ecosystems they rely on.